ts-pro/vue-eternal-loading/docs/guide/loading-states.md

 ```
 <iframe width="100%" height="300" src="//jsfiddle.net/gavrashenko/4gdht3ap/7/embedded/result/dark/" allowfullscreen="allowfullscreen" allowpaymentrequest frameborder="0"></iframe>

-If we call `loaded(0)` on our second+ load - we will get **no-more** state.
-Which means that we have loaded content before, but we reached the end now.
+If we call `loaded(0)` during our second or subsequent load, we will enter the **no-more** state.
+This indicates that we have previously loaded content, but we have now reached the end and there is no more content available to load.
 ```js
 function load({ loaded }) {
   // Load data from server